wtsi-hgi/bdist/README.md

 You may optionally pass through some `bsub`(1) options:

+    -G USER_GROUP *
     -J JOB_NAME
     -M MEM_LIMIT
     -R RESOURCE_REQ
     -n MIN_CPUS[,MAX_CPUS]
-    -q QUEUE_NAME
+    -q QUEUE_NAME *

 These follow the same usage pattern as `bsub`.
 If a `JOB_NAME` is not specified, one will be automatically generated.
+The options marked with an asterisk, above, are passed to both the job array *and* the cleanup job.

 ## Logging